vidispine/hull-tutorials/dev-to/hull/04_rbac/README.md

 To define a common source for this field to which to reference to from the multiple places it's being used you should again use the HULL configuration section that is intended for this: `hull.config.specific`.
 There you can create a field named `hull.config.specific.controller.electionID` and reference to it from the `rules:` section (and later in the `controller` containers `args:`).
 You can do that in a minute but first the PodSecurityPolicy part needs modelling.

 There are two ways to approach the PodSecurityPolicy part modeling: either write out the complete `rules` section via a `tpl` transformation or define the individual rules in a key value style allowing the chart user to easily manipulate individual entries.
-As it was already shown how to create a complete dictionary using the `tpl` transformation this time you use the HULL key-value based approach.
+As it was already shown how to create a complete dictionary using the `tpl` transformation this time you should use the HULL key-value based approach.

 ## Using a key-value approach to HULL based properties

 Many HULL based properties which overwrite defined standard Kubernetes properties were written to allow a key value definition on the HULL side that are converted to arrays on the Kubernetes side.
 The advantage for particular selected fields is that it becomes possible to address and overwrite individual array items using Helm, something that is otherwise not possible via Helm when working on arrays.
 Kubernetes itself offers merging capabilities for individual array items but Helm does generally not support this.
 In case an array requires modification at deploy time it normally needs to be redefined in its entirety which requires a lookup on what the default array state is in a charts `values.yaml`.

-Now the `rules` array in the `role` objects is such a HULL handled property and hence we can put a key to the individual entries that makes them targetable for selected modification.
+Now the `rules` array in the `role` objects is such a HULL handled property and hence you can put a key to the individual entries that makes them targetable for selected modification.
 Write out the `rules` for the `default` Role in the key value style like this, already adding the needed `hull.config.specific` properties:

 ```bash
 $ echo '        electionID: ingress-controller-leader